MikelMNJ/front-end-template/README.md

 ## Monitoring

-Monitoring is handled with *Sentry* and is set up in *main.jsx*.
-You will need your DSN, provided by Sentry.
+Monitoring is handled with [Sentry](https://sentry.io) and is set up in *main.jsx*.
+It is disabled for development, but will automatically beging monitoring for errors when a value is provided for `VITE_SENTRY_DSN=''` in *.env*
-Your DSN should be stored as VITE_SENTRY_DSN in *.env*

-If you do not wish to use *Sentry*, remove the package along with the import and environment conditional and `startErrorMonitoring()` function and initialization call in *main.jsx*.
+If you don't want to use *Sentry*, remove the package along with the import and environment conditional and `startErrorMonitoring()` function and initialization call in *main.jsx*.

 ## Heartbeat

-Should the internet connection fail while the user is using your app, the application will alert the user that the internet connection has failed.
+If the internet connection fails while a user is using your app, the application will alert the user that the internet connection has failed.
 Once the connection is restored, the app will continue rendering normally.
 This is handled with a custom `<Heartbeat />` component that wraps the main app in *main.jsx*.
 It is disabled in development and also takes a `time={}` prop (in seconds) to control the interval it checks the connection in production.